Jaya Parvati vrat: Description

 Gujaratis also worship Goddess Gauri in Ashadh Maas as Gauri Vrat.

 There is a legend behind the Jaya Parvati Vrat.
 There was a Brahmin couple.
 They were devotees of Lord Shiva.
 They had everything in their life but a child.
 They used to worship Lord Shiva every day in the temple.
 Lord Shiva was propitiated with the devotion of the couple and there was a revelation which said "My Shiva Linga is at a certain place in the jungle.
 No body is performing its puja.
 If you go there and perform its puja, then your wishes will be fulfilled."
 The Brahmin couple was pleased when they heard this.
 They went to the jungle and found out the place where Lord Shiva's Shiva Linga was.
-The couple found the Linga and the Brahmin went in search for flowers to perform the puja, where he was bitten by a snake and fell unconscious.
+The couple found the Linga and the Brahmin went in search of flowers to perform the puja, where he was bitten by a snake and fell unconscious.
 His wife got worried as her husband did not return and went in search for him.
 She prayed intensely for her husband's safety.
 Lord Shiva saw the true devotion of the Brahmin woman and brought her husband back to consciousness.
-Later, the couple prayed at the Linga and they were blessed with a son.
+Later, the couple prayed at the Linga and they had a son.